 The Supplier upon receipt of the Service Response (SRV 6.15.2) may update Device Certificate records for that Device in their own systems.

 The process described above results in the Key Agreement Certificate being stored on the Device.
 The same process needs to be repeated such that the Digital Signing Certificate is stored on the Device too.
 The order in which the Certificates are stored is not important, but in the end both Certificates much be stored on the Device.

+This is not applicable for SMETS1 Devices.

 Update Security Credentials (CoS)